Introduction

 [2] The issue of when ‘doing things right’ is not ‘doing the right thing’ is pursued further in the Ethical Dilemmas blog.

-[3] Safety II involves minimizing errors of intent (not understanding what is needed aka wrongly diagnosing a problem), while given a diagnosis, Safety I involves avoiding errors of execution (doing things wrong) or errors of planning (combining the wrong things) on the basis of that diagnosis.
+[3] Safety II involves minimizing errors of intent (not understanding what is needed aka wrongly diagnosing a problem).
+In contrast, having been given a diagnosis, Safety I involves avoiding errors of execution (doing things wrong) or errors of planning (combining the wrong things) on the basis of that diagnosis.
 See (Boxer 2018; Reason 1990; Committee on Quality of Health Care in America 2001)

-[4] (i) going beyond 2nd epoch socio-technical open-systems thinking, (ii) what might it mean to ‘surrender sovereignty’ using biological metaphors?, (iii) The three asymmetries necessary to describing agency in living biological systems, and (iv) Triple articulation and the quadripod of a living system identity.
+[4] (i) going beyond 2nd epoch socio-technical open-systems thinking, (ii) what might it mean to ‘surrender sovereignty’ using biological metaphors?, (iii) The three asymmetries necessary to describing agency in living biological systems, and (iv) Triple articulation and the quadripod of a living system.

-[5] The limitations inherent to using votes as the only way to influence how a Government uses Corporations is one of the reasons why democracy falls into disrepute.
+[5] The limitations inherent to using votes as the only way to influence how a Government uses Corporations, whether public or private, is one of the reasons why democracy falls into disrepute.

 [6] By ‘personal equity’ I hear mean know-how accumulated from experience that may or may not be of value to others.
-For example, in the case of doctors it may lead to improved reputation and potentially higher forms of remuneration, whereas for the nurse, while it may greatly add value in the life of a patient, in may well not.
+For example, in the case of doctors it may lead to improved reputation and potentially higher forms of remuneration, whereas for the nurse, while it may greatly add value in the life of a patient, it is unlikely to lead to higher forms of remuneration for the nurse.
 This brings us back to the issues that surround the use-value x exchange-value dialectic and how this relation differs on either side of the production x consumption dialectic.
 See ‘The dialectics implied by the Q-sectors’.

 [7] This problem becomes particularly acute in the role of prime contractors delivering complex systems of systems that, in order to be useful when deployed, have to be able to interoperate collaboratively with other systems of systems ‘in the wild’ (Boxer 2012).